About the HCoC

 Very few ballistic programmes have been conducted on the continent, and most of them have since been dismantled:

-South Africa3 developed ballistic missile capabilities from the 1970s onwards, as part of its nuclear weapons programme.
+South Africa3 developed ballistic capabilities starting in the 1970s, as part of its nuclear program.
 A successful test launch took place in 1989.
-However, following the end of the Apartheid regime at the beginning of the 1990s, South Africa dismantled its ballistic missile programme (together with its nuclear weapons programme).
-The country has since joined both the MTCR and the HCoC.
+However, after the end of the Apartheid regime in the early 1990s, South Africa proceeded to dismantle its ballistic program (alongside its nuclear program).
+Since then, the country has joined the MTCR and the HCoC

 Ballistic missiles: a threat for Africa